ts-stack/markdown/projects/markdown/README.md

 This is fork of popular library `marked` from [this commit](https://github.com/markedjs/marked/tree/39fbc8aed) (Merge pull request #961 from chjj/release-0.3.7, Dec 1, 2017).

+If you enjoy working with TypeScript, we also recommend other libraries by the same author:

+[Ditsmod](https://ditsmod.github.io/en/) - a web framework for Node.js to build modular applications;
+[@ts-stack/openapi-spec](https://github.com/ts-stack/openapi-spec) - TypeScript models for writing OpenAPI documentation.

 ## lang
 - [Chinese](./lang/zh/README.md)